kiki-ki/go-qo/README.md

 # qo

-A command-line tool to query JSON data using SQL with an interactive editor.
+A command-line tool to query JSON data using SQL.

 ## Installation